-I had stocked our refrigerator with a variety of different salami and cheese when my family was visiting in July, and when they left I realized I still had quite a lot of leftovers on hand.
-I had sliced the salami and cheese before the family arrived so it would be easy from them to grab some for a snack, or I could easily assemble a plate for everyone to enjoy with a glass of wine.
+I always have salami and cheese in my refrigerator for us to snack on, or to make a quick appetizer for our family pizza nights.
+I often slice the salami and cheese before the family arrive so it is easy to assemble a plate for everyone to enjoy with a glass of wine.
 Once sliced though, salami only last so long before it dries out which goes for the cheese as well.
-I considered using these meats and cheeses in a pasta dish of some type, but then focaccia came to mind.
+I considered using my leftover salami and cheeses in a pasta dish of some type, but then focaccia came to mind.
 I had experimented with topping focaccia with chopped cheese and salami about a month or so ago and found it was great cut into small pieces and served with red wine.
 Although everyone raved about that first focaccia, I felt it needed more.

 - 5 Cups All-purpose Unbleached Flour